OleHolmNielsen/Niflheim_system/docs/Slurm_database.rst

 Purging of job_script and job_env from the database ..........................................................

-From Slurm_ 26.05 there will be some new slurmdbd.conf_ options which can be used to purge job_script_ or job_env_ entries in the database, see ticket_23818_.
+From Slurm_ 26.05 there are some new slurmdbd.conf_ options which can be used to purge job_script_ or job_env_ entries in the database, see ticket_23818_.

 The safe way to enable the new purge parameters is to introduce them *very* gradually as discussed above,